simeonpashley/simeonpashley.github.io/_posts/2010-09-20-excellent-tips-and-resources-for-web-design.md

 ## Make Your Site Compatible with all Browsers

-The big name browsers make up 95% of the world’s browsers.
+The big name browsers make up 95% of the world's browsers.
 If your design is compatible with them, you are in great shape.
 If you need help, read this article on [making your site cross browser compatible in 5 easy